 - INSPIRE and connect students, alumni and donors

-Over 250 years ago, on November 10, 1766, 10 years before the American Revolution, Rutgers, The State University of New Jersey, was founded.
-The Scarlet Council and the Rutgers University Alumni Association celebrate the birthday of the eighth oldest institution of higher education in the United States!
-Starting as a small sectarian college to now a leading national public research institution, join us to celebrate our place in the history of higher education and create a sense of belonging and pride in being scarlet forever!
+Happy Birthday, Rutgers!
+More than 250 years ago, on November 10, 1766, Rutgers, The State University of New Jersey, was founded.
+The Scarlet Council and the RUAA celebrate the birthday of the eighth-oldest institution of higher education in the United States, which started as a small sectarian college and is now a leading national public research institution.
+Join us to celebrate Charter Day and our place in the history of higher education and create a sense of belonging and pride in being Scarlet Forever!

-The Scarlet Council and the Rutgers University Alumni Association have resurrected this piece of Rutgers history and brought old class stone unveilings back into the student experience!
-Each year seniors and their complementing 50th alumni class participate in the time-honored tradition of etching their class stone and taking home a personal keepsake of Rutgers history!
+The Scarlet Council and the RUAA have resurrected this piece of Rutgers history and brought old class stone unveilings back into the student experience!
+Each year, seniors and their respective 50th-anniversary alumni class participate in the time-honored tradition of taking a rubbing of their class stone for a personal keepsake of Rutgers history.